 See item 15.4 ‘Coherence - internal' of the related metadata ‘ext_tic - International trade in goods – trade by invoicing currency’ for more details.

 The Customs Administration of the Republic of Croatia collects Extrastat data, while the CBS is assigned for data processing and dissemination of statistical data.
-No additional burden on respondents because Customs Declaration is an administrative data source.
+No additional burden on respondents because customs declaration is an administrative data source.

 17.1.
 Data revision - policy

-CBS has no formal revision policy for TIC data.
+Croatian Bureau of Statistics has no formal revision policy for TIC data.

 17.2.
 Data revision - practice